mandaris/Pelican-Test-Content/theme-tour.md

 2. Second item
 3. Third item

-A small paragraphe before the second list.
+A small paragraph before the second list.

 4. Forth item - If this doesn't start with 4 than smart list are not on.
 5. Fifth item